-What you are attesting to by signing Section E of the Request For Referral Form is that the information that you've filled out in sections A, B, C, (D if applicable) and E of the form is accurate for your patient.
+What you are attesting to by signing Section C of the Request For Referral Form is that the information that you've filled out in sections A, B, and C, (D if applicable) of the form is accurate for your patient.
 Your dated signature also authorizes Liberty Healthcare of North Carolina to conduct a PCS eligibility requirement for up to 50 additional hours per month.

 For any questions concerning the DMA 3051, please contact Liberty Customer Support at 1-919-322-5944 or 1-855-740-1400 .